Smoky Joe Wood: Early career

-"Smoky Joe" played his first amateur baseball for the local miners teams in Ouray, Colorado.
-Wood made his playing debut with the mostly-female "Bloomer Girls."
+Wood played his first amateur baseball for a local minor league team in Ouray, Colorado.
+He made his debut with the mostly-female "Bloomer Girls."
 There were many such teams across the country, which barnstormed in exhibition games against teams of men.
 Bloomer Girl rosters featured at least one male player.

-Red Sox star Ted Williams, as a guest on the Bill Stern's The Colgate Sports Newsreel radio program in 1950, told the story that Wood was posing as a girl on a girls' team when the Red Sox signed him.
-The story ended: "The pitcher I'm talking about was the immortal Smoky Joe Wood.
+Red Sox star Ted Williams, as a guest on the Bill Stern's The Colgate Sports Newsreel radio program in 1950, told the story Wood was posing as a girl on a girls' team when the Red Sox signed him.
+The story ended, "The pitcher I'm talking about was the immortal Smoky Joe Wood.
 A pitcher who can never be forgotten even though he did get his start posing as a girl".

-After joining the Red Sox in 1908 at the age of 18, Wood had his breakthrough season in 1911 in which he won 23 games, compiled an earned run average of 2.02, threw a no-hitter against the St. Louis Browns and struck out 15 batters in a single game.
+After joining the Red Sox in 1908 at 18, Wood had his breakthrough season in 1911 in which he won 23 games, compiled an earned run average of 2.02, threw a no-hitter against the St. Louis Browns and struck out 15 batters in a single game.
 Wood once struck out 23 batters in an exhibition game.
 He earned the nickname "Smoky Joe" because of his blazing fastball.
 Wood recounted in the seminal 1966 book The Glory of Their Times, "I threw so hard I thought my arm would fly right off my body."

 His peers concurred.
 A story that gained common parlance was that legendary fastballer and pitching contemporary Walter Johnson once said, "Can I throw harder than Joe Wood?
 Listen, my friend, there's no man alive can throw harder than Smoky Joe Wood!"
-But reminded of Johnson's supposed assessment 60 years later, Wood said, "Oh, I don't think there was ever anybody faster than Walter."
+Reminded of Johnson's supposed assessment 60 years later, Wood said, "Oh, I don't think there was ever anybody faster than Walter."
 Johnson, whether being as usual self-effacing or literal, did say Wood could throw as hard as he could for two or three innings, but his delivery put much strain on his arm.
-Johnson had a speed 6.1 mph faster than anyone measured with the photo-electric system (used occasionally in the 1910s through 1930s), but Wood when tested in 1917 had already had a career-changing injury.
+Johnson had a speed 6.1 mph faster than anyone measured with the photo-electric system (used occasionally in the 1910s through 1930s), but Wood when tested in 1917 had already suffered a career-changing injury.